Eastern Block 91-2

 Scenes from the Twilight of Communism

 From Sept 1991 until Jan 1992 I travelled through a large part of the Eastern Bloc.
 The original plan was to reconnect with family and have a break between university and full-time work, so it was only by accident that I stumbled onto the post-Glasnost upheaval.
-Certainly never dreamed this material would one day become a European-History Primary Source!

 The following images and commentary are an informal photo-diary of the visit.
 For personal vignettes, cultural references (songs and movies), plus a list of relevant books and articles, see also the Notes tab above.